j-corp-25/DSA_PREP-Interview/Sep4/code.md

 ![LinearTime](/Snips/LinearTime.png)

 This is linear time O(n) meaning that the more elements we have the more operations we would also have.
-So if we have 1000 elements of `n` would also perform 1000 operations
+So if we have 1000 elements of `n` would also perform 1000 operations.
+In other words the operations increase at the same rate the elements increase.